 A U.S. Army captain must take his men behind enemy lines to find Private James Ryan whose three brothers have all been killed in combat.
 Set in Normandy on D-Day and the days following, known for its historical authenticity and its depiction of the Omaha Beach landing.

 Stars Tom Hanks, Matt Damon, Tom Sizemore, and directed by Steven Spielberg.
 Nominated for 11 Academy Awards, won five.
 (It’s such a great movie; I can’t recommend it enough!)
-Get Saving Private Ryan here on Amazon.
+Watch Saving Private Ryan here on Amazon.

 The Longest Day

 Epic war film from 1962 that covers the actions of D-Day beginning a few days beforehand.
-The Longest Day covers many important events from D-Day such as the paratroopers landing in Saint-Mère-Église and the taking of the Pegasus Bridge as mentioned above, as well as beach landings, the assault on Pointe du Hoc, the attack on Ouistreham (location of Le Grand Bunker), and more.
+The Longest Day covers many important events from D-Day such as the paratroopers landing in Sainte-Mère-Église and the taking of the Pegasus Bridge as mentioned above, as well as beach landings, the assault on Pointe du Hoc, the attack on Ouistreham (location of Le Grand Bunker), and more.

 Stars John Wayne, Richard Burton, Sean Connery, and many more famous names.
 Also stars several servicemen from the actual war like actor Richard Todd who was among the first British officers to land in Normandy and who also participated in the assault on Pegasus Bridge.

 Nominated for five Academy Awards, won two including Best Special Effects and Best Cinematography.
 (Another awesome movie to show the stories you’ll learn about at these Normandy museums.
 I first saw it on my tour bus while visiting Normandy and it was incredible.)
-Get The Longest Day here on Amazon.
+Watch The Longest Day here on Amazon.

 Band of Brothers